Filing for Divorce in New Jersey?

 In New Jersey, there are two classifications of the grounds for divorce: no-fault divorce grounds and fault divorce grounds.

 - No-Fault Divorce in NJ – No grounds are needed to file for divorce.
 Both parties have simply agreed that the marriage is irreparable and neither party is accepting or placing blame.
-However, you and your spouse must be living apart for 18 consecutive months or more before filing for no-fault divorce to prove that there is no chance for a reconciliation.

 - Fault-Based Divorce in NJ – Fault is not required in New Jersey, but spouses still have the option to file for divorce based on a pre-determined list of grounds for a divorce.